OwlPatrol/DD2391-project/README.md

 **Severity of the Problem:**
 Log4Shell is considered one of the most severe vulnerabilities in recent history due to several factors:

 1. **Ease of Exploitation**: The vulnerability requires minimal technical expertise to exploit.
-In most cases, a simple string injected into a log is enough to trigger the vulnerability, giving attackers access to sensitive systems without any user interaction.
+In most cases, a simple string injected into a log and serving a Java class on a public facing port is enough to trigger the vulnerability, giving attackers access to sensitive systems, even without any user interaction.
 2. **Widespread Usage of Log4j**: Log4j is embedded in countless applications and services across the globe.
 It is used by enterprises, cloud platforms, and third-party services, making the vulnerability’s reach vast and affecting millions of systems.
 Many organizations were unaware that they even had Log4j integrated, leading to challenges in identifying and patching affected systems.
 3. **Potential for Remote Code Execution**: Once exploited, attackers can achieve RCE, allowing them to execute arbitrary code on the target machine.
 This means attackers can take full control of a vulnerable system, steal data, deploy ransomware, or even create backdoors for persistent access.
 4. **Global Impact**: Log4Shell created a global race among security professionals to patch systems, while malicious actors hurried to exploit the vulnerability.
 Major government agencies, cybersecurity firms, and enterprises worldwide raised alarms, leading to an unprecedented effort to protect vulnerable systems.